-If single-person collection operation has been assessed as not being reasonably practicable, such as is likely for most household waste/RCV (refuse collection vehicle) activities, or is likely to be unsafe, then in addition to the above and the general precautions given elsewhere in this document:
+If single-person collection operation has been assessed as not being reasonably practicable, such as is likely for most household waste/RCV (refuse collection vehicle) activities, then in addition to the above and the general precautions given elsewhere in this document:

 - Consideration should be given to reducing the number of persons who share cab space.
 In some areas it might be possible for crews to travel independently to an area or estate and work as a group to fill RCVs that are sent with individual drivers and which go off to tip sequentially as they are filled and return.
 It is recognised, however, that there will be cases where such alternative methodologies cannot reasonably practicably be used.
-Where this is the case the primary control method is to maintain high standards of hygiene - Having considered the above, where reasonably practicable, time spent in shared cabs should be minimised, although it is accepted this may not always be achievable - Where alternative methods either of transporting employees to collection points, or collection, is used organisations MUST take suitable and sufficient measures to ensure that employees still have access to a sufficient supply of soap and water, alcohol based sprays or wipes and other materials for them to be able to maintain a high standard of hygiene and that collection operatives maintain Social Distancing during actual collection of wastes - Where minibuses and similar are used to ferry employees to collection areas they should be subject to the same cleaning processes as given above for lorry cabs - Where possible maintain consistent crew rosters (same crew members in each team every day) and minimise close interactions between crews.
+Where this is the case the primary control method is to maintain high standards of hygiene - Where alternative methods either of transporting employees to collection points, or collection, is used organisations MUST take suitable and sufficient measures to ensure that employees still have access to a sufficient supply of soap and water, alcohol based sprays or wipes and other materials for them to be able to maintain a high standard of hygiene and that collection operatives maintain Social Distancing during actual collection of wastes - Where possible maintain consistent crew rosters (same crew members in each team every day) and minimise close interactions between crews.
 It is recognised that employee absence and crew competency requirements may limit the extent to which this is possible - If safe to do so, crews may be dropped-off outside waste management sites so that only the driver proceeds to tipping areas before picking the crew up on the way out